pheralb/svgl/README.md

 > [!NOTE]
 >
 > - The list of categories is here: [`src/types/categories.ts`](https://github.com/pheralb/svgl/blob/main/src/types/categories.ts).
 You can add a new category if you need it.
-> - You can add multiple categories to the same logo, for example: `"category": ["Social", "Design"]` (max 3 categories per logo).
+> - You can add multiple categories to the same logo, for example: `"category": ["Social", "Design"]`.

 And create a pull request with your logo 🚀.